 Fashion podcasts to listen to now

-Boring Tube commutes with patchy WiFi, the benefits of limiting screen time, Apple finally improving AirPods - these are just some of the reasons that London's love affair with podcasts continues to flourish.
-And with a summer of beach-lounging stretching ahead, stacking up a few podcasts and audiobooks is a brilliant way to engage and learn without straining your eyes or contorting to keep your magazine dry by the pool.
+A sudden increase in time on your hands, the benefits of limiting screen time, Apple finally improving AirPods – these are just some of the reasons that London's love affair with podcasts continues to flourish.
+And with a summer of social isolating stretching ahead, stacking up a few podcasts and audiobooks is a brilliant way to engage and learn while breaking free from a screen – just make sure you have some good headphones to block out the noise of your roommate's Zoom call or your husband's Houseparty catch-up.

 Today the sheer number of podcasts that cover fashion and beauty is pretty astounding, with hundreds to choose from on Apple Podcasts.
-To help make your commute a little bit more stylish, read on for the Culture Whisper guide to the best fashion podcasts to listen to now.
+Read on for the Culture Whisper guide to the best fashion podcasts to listen to now.

 The one for adventurous spirits

 The beauty of truly functional fashion is that it gives you the comfort and security necessary to be a bold decision-maker, so it makes sense that British outerwear brand Belstaff has chosen to shine the spotlight on the adventurous lives of some of the most interesting figures in the arts today.
-Dropping weekly, the impressive roster of stars including Andrew Scott (aka Fleabag's Hot Priest), Naomie Harris and Stanley Tucci open up to host Reggie Yates.
+Dropping weekly, the new series features Riz Ahmed, James Norton, Holliday Grainger, Sir Ben Ainslie and Mark Strong while the back catalogue is available to download in its entirety, including episodes with Andrew Scott (aka Fleabag's Hot Priest), Naomie Harris and Stanley Tucci opening up to host Reggie Yates.

 Download The Road Less Travelled here